 35th North Carolina Infantry Regiment

 35th Infantry Regiment completed its organization in November 1861 at Camp Mangum, near Raleigh, North Carolina.
 Its members were recruited in the counties of Mecklenburg, Onslow, McDowell, Moore, Chatham, Person, Union, Henderson, Wayne, and Catawba.
 After fighting at New Bern, the regiment was ordered to Virginia and assigned to General R. Ransom's and M. W. Ransom's Brigade.
 It participated in the difficult campaigns of the Army of Northern Virginia from the Seven Days Battles to Fredericksburg.
 It returned to North Carolina and fought at Boon's Mill and Plymouth, and advanced to Virginia in May 1864.
-The 35th engaged at Drewry's Bluff, endured the hardships of the Petersburg siege south of the James River, and ended the war at Appomattox.
+The 35th engaged at Drewry's Bluff, endured the hardships of the Siege of Petersburg south of the James River, and ended the war at Appomattox.
 This unit sustained 127 casualties at Malvern Hill, 25 in the Maryland Campaign, 29 at Fredericksburg, and 103 at Plymouth.
 Many were disabled at Sailor's Creek (aka Saylor's Creek), and on April 9, 1865, it surrendered 5 officers and 111 men.
 The field officers were Colonels James T. Johnson, John G. Jones, Matthew W. Ransom, and James Sinclair; Lieutenant Colonels M. D. Craton, Oliver C. Petway, and Simon B. Taylor; and Majors John M. Kelly and Robert E. Petty.

 Site search Web search